Our online privacy is something we should all care about – in particular, what information we're revealing about ourselves without knowing it.

 Spot the spies

-The problem is, even when web tracking is legitimate, the fact it happens without your knowledge provokes lack of trust.
+Even when web tracking is legitimate, the fact it happens without your knowledge doesn't inspire much trust.

 Wouldn't it be great if you could see exactly who's trying to sneak information about you so you could stop them in their tracks?
 Well, that's exactly what extensions such as Ghostery and Disconnect do.
-Both are available for IE, Firefox and Chrome.
+Both are available for Firefox and Chrome.
+Ghostery is also now available for Microsoft Edge.

 With a simple browser button, you can see a list of active advertising, analytics and social media tracking organisations on a current webpage.
 You're even able to control which ones can collect information about your browsing session.
 Both extensions are easy to use and far less troublesome than script-blockers.